exoson/EbenTankGame/README.md

 # EbenTankGame
 Build directory contains build of the game.
-Follow the instructions in the readme inside the directory to run the program on your computer.
+Follow the instructions in the readme inside the directory to run the game on your computer.
+To run the game you need java runtime and graphics card capable of OpenGL 3.0.